stampedethegoat/dd-docs/content/graphing/graphing_json.md

 *   Filter series either by specifying a percentage or an absolute value
 *   Change y-axis scale from linear to log, sqrt or power scale

-There are four configuration settings:
+There are 4 configuration settings:

 *   `min` (optional): Specifies minimum value to show on y-axis.
 It takes a number, or "auto" for default behvior.
 Default value is "auto"
 *   `max` (optional): Specifies the maximum value to show on y-axis.
 It takes a number, or "auto" for default behavior.
 Default value is "auto"